Aksumite invasion of Himyar: Background

 During the 2nd and 3rd centuries AD, the Southern part of Arabia, known in antiquity as Arabia Felix, had experienced Aksumite political and military involvement, as the Aksumites had occupied relatively peripheral areas in the region and formed alliances with the local tribes.

 During the late 4th century AD, the local population converted to Judaism, and a Jewish kingdom known as Himyar was established.
 During the reign of Himyarite King Yanuf Dhu Shanatir, the Aksumites established diplomatic relations with the Himyarite capital city of Ẓafār, but the friendly relations between the two kingdoms did not last long, as in the second decade of the 6th century AD, the Jewish Himyarites began to persecute the Christian community of Southern Arabia.

 A severe drought in the 6th century weakened the Himyarite kingdom and contributed to its eventual conquest by Aksum.

 Aksumite invasion of 518

-In response to the persecution of Christians, Negus Kālēb dispatched a punitive expedition to Arabia Felix led by general Ḥayyān.
+Negus Kālēb dispatched a punitive expedition to Arabia Felix led by general Ḥayyān, for both irredentist reasons and in response to the persecution of Christians in Najran by the Himyarite King Masruq.
 The initial military campaign was successful and the Aksumites brought to power a Himyar Christian by the name of Maʿdīkarib Yaʿfur.
 However, in 522 Yūsuf Dhū Nuwās declared himself king in a successful coup d'état and began to persecute Christians once again by setting fire to churches and attacking Christian communities in Ẓafār and Tihāma.
 In 524, Yūsuf Dhū Nuwās besieged the Christian city of Najran and ordered his troops to slaughter the whole city for refusing to convert to Judaism, and news of the massacres rapidly spread across the region.